RaymondWoon/Dead-Mans-Maze/README.md

 ## 1.2 Summary

-It is an first-person shooter (FPS) game that places the player inside a randomly generated maze with very limited lightning to convey a moody experience.
+It is a first-person shooter (FPS) game that places the player inside a randomly generated maze with very limited lightning to convey a moody experience.
 The atmosphere will express heavily on sound, where the player will constantly hear moans, steps, and scratching sounds coming from the monsters in proximity, and the player can choose to either avoid it or take it out.

 The objective is to escape the maze by collecting keys to the exit.
 The player will start with limited ammunition for self-defense, where the player can get more ammo from randomly placed pickups within the maze.
 The game is highly replayable since the mazes are randomly generated with maze customization accessible for the player to change and explore.